-Layer 2 is the generic name given to the space of projects which are dedicated to scaling the use of the Ethereum blockchain.
+Layer 2 is the generic name given to a variety of projects dedicated to scaling the use of the Ethereum network.
 As we know, Ethereum is a decentralised, peer-to-peer blockchain network.
-However, the very properties which make Ethereum open and trustless, also get in the way of it being very fast or serving many people at the same time.
-This is because it is much harder to improve the network’s performance when it relies heavily on a large number of entities (i.e. miners) being involved in validating it.
-In practice, the Ethereum 1.0 network can currently support only about 30 transactions per second, which is much smaller than what a large-scale system serving the public would require.
+However, the very properties which make Ethereum open and trustless, also lead to a limit on the speed at which it is able to process transactions.